 My career in the aquarium industry began during my senior year in high school.
 I got a job at a local fish store and quickly moved up to an assistant manager position.
 I worked at that store for two years then transferred to a sister store where I continued as an assistant manager.
 I continued to manage this store until mid-2006.
 During my first couple years in the industry I fell into aquarium servicing after landing a local rap star as a client.
 As I continued to acquire new clients, I began to realize I wanted to make my future in this business.
 My username on RF/RC is "barrierreeftc".

-Jeff McCarty (Sales Associate/Maintenance Specialist) - My passion for aquariums started when I was young.
+Jeff McCarty (Store Manager/Maintenance Specialist) - My passion for aquariums started when I was young.
 I set up my first 10 gallon freshwater aquarium when I was 12 years old.
 This led to a 26 gallon bow front, which eventually became a saltwater tank.
 Then I set up 90 gallon and 125 gallon aquariums.
 I currently maintain two aquariums at home.

 Since I had such a strong interest in the aquarium hobby, I got my first part time job at a pet store when I was 16.
 Within the year, I was promoted to manager of the saltwater department.
 A few years later I decided to become a firefighter.
 The aquarium industry must have set its hooks in me, because a few years later I came back.
 I helped a friend start up a new store and I was put in charge of the aquatics and reptile departments.
 I have also worked briefly in aquarium maintenance, the software industry, and a snowboarding shop.
 I joined the Barrier Reef team in September of 2011.

 My other interests include snowboarding, long boarding, wakeboarding, motorcycles, snowmobiles, video games, movies, and working on cars.